 Field

-A Field in Salesforce is a single column on an object: one piece of data captured per record.
+A field in Salesforce is a single column on an object, holding one piece of data per record.

 Definition

-A Field in Salesforce is a single column on an object: one piece of data captured per record.
-Account.Name, Contact.Email, Opportunity.Amount, Case.Status are all fields.
-Fields have a data type (Text, Number, Date, Picklist, Lookup, Formula, and so on) that determines what values they accept and how they behave in queries, formulas, and the UI.
-Each field has an API name (used in code) and a label (shown to users), plus metadata for length, help text, default value, and required flag.
+A field in Salesforce is a single column on an object, holding one piece of data per record.
+Account.Name, Contact.Email, and Opportunity.Amount are all fields.
+Every field has a data type (Text, Number, Date, Picklist, Lookup, Formula, and so on) that controls the values it accepts and how it behaves in queries, formulas, page layouts, and the API.
+Each field also carries an API name used in code and a label shown to users, along with metadata for length, help text, default value, and the required flag.

 Fields are the smallest unit of customization on the platform.
-Salesforce ships standard fields for every standard object (Industry on Account, Title on Contact, StageName on Opportunity).
-Admins add custom fields to track org-specific data, marked with the __c suffix on the API name.
-The platform supports roughly 18 field types and dozens of variants; the choice of field type determines what features the field unlocks (a Picklist gets a dropdown, a Lookup gets reference behavior, a Formula is computed at read time).
+Salesforce ships standard fields for every standard object, such as Industry on Account or StageName on Opportunity.
+Admins add custom fields to capture org-specific data, and those fields carry the __c suffix on the API name.
+The platform supports roughly two dozen field types, and the type you pick decides what the field can do.
+A Picklist renders a dropdown, a Lookup creates a reference to another record, and a Formula is computed when the record is read.

 Field limits per object